Begampur railway station

 Begampur railway station is a Kolkata Suburban Railway station on the Howrah–Bardhaman chord line operated by Eastern Railway zone of Indian Railways.
-It is situated beside Chanditala–Serampore Road, Purbbatajpur, at Begampur in Hooghly district in the Indian state of West Bengal.
+It is situated beside Chanditala–Serampore Road, at Begampur in Hooghly district in the Indian state of West Bengal.

 History

 The Howrah–Bardhaman chord, the 95 kilometers railway line was constructed in 1917.
-It was connected with through Dankuni after the construction of Vivekananda Setu in 1932.
+It is connected with through Dankuni after the construction of Vivekananda Setu in 1932.
 Howrah to Bardhaman chord line including Begampur railway station was electrified in 1964–66.
+It is in Suburban Station 3 (SG-3) category under Howrah Division (HWH).